 - Integration with Microsoft Server Management APIs.

-Also facing with issues like that or need a similar Bot?
+Also facing issues like that or need a similar Bot?
 Just give us a shout!